 Red Lodge Mountain Golf Course hosts several tournaments and special events throughout the year.
 To get involved, check out our calendar or "like" us on Facebook.

-Expect the unexpected on this beautiful and friendly course.
+Expect the unexpected on this beautiful and challenging course.
 Lots of creeks, lakes, hills, and our “signature” island green on the back 9 make the Red Lodge Mountain Golf Course an experience you’ll long remember.

 Trees and water hazards challenge you right from the start as you head out on Hole #1.
 Next you’ve got two par 3 holes with substantial lakes that separate the tee from the green.
 Holes #4 through #9 play alongside two streams, crossing them continually.

 The back nine begins with a promising birdie opportunity on Hole #10, but Hole #11 has several water hazards and a well-bunkered green.
-Holes #12, #13 & #14 are three Scottish-style holes with tall grass in the rough and wide, long fairways.
+Holes #12, #13 & #14 are Scottish-style holes with tall grass in the rough and wide, long fairways.
 Holes #15 through #18 start by dropping 80 feet off the bench down into the Rock Creek valley.
 Hole #15 is everybody's favorite, a unique and fun-to-play “island green”.
 A long par 5 plays deceptively uphill along the valley floor.
 Stopping halfway back up the bench is a short par 3, while Hole #18 finishes on top of the bench playing back toward the clubhouse.

 Click here for large format map.